BigBaz54/price_scraping/README.md

 The price is parsed from the html response of a request to the product page and decoded from base64.

 We are getting IP blocked after a few requests, so we are using rotating proxies from `proxies.json` to bypass this.

+### **Carrefour**

+The store_ids are retrieved from their API with a bunch of requests.

+The store of reference is saved using a cookie.

+We get the product page with `Selenium` and then iterate over the store_ids, updating the cookie to switch stores and then reading the price from the page.

 ### **Cora**